-In this section, we develop a DQN based offloading framework for minimizing the long-term delay cost.
-DQN is the development of the Q-learning algorithm, and is particularly suitable for high-dimensional state spaces and posses fast convergence behavior.
-In the DQN offloading framework, there exists a central agent node which observes the states, performs actions and received the fed-back reward.
-The central can be the cloud server or a MEC server.
-In the DQN paradigm, it is assumed that the instantaneous CSI is estimated at MEC servers using the training sequences, then the CSI is delivered to the agent.
-Here, due to the channel estimation operations and feedback delay, the CSI observed at the agent is the delayed version.
-Moreover, for each MEC server, only local CSI which connects this MEC server to all users is acquired.
+In this section, we develop a DQN-based offloading framework for minimizing the long-term processing delay cost.
+With the development of the traditional Q-learning algorithm, DQN is particularly suitable for high-dimensional state spaces and possesses fast convergence behavior.
+The MEC system constructs the DQN environment in the considered DQN offloading design framework.
+A central agent node is set up to observe status, perform actions and receive feedback rewards.
+The center can be the cloud server or a MEC server.

+The DQN-based offloading framework is introduced in the following, in which the corresponding state space, action space, and reward are defined.
+In the overall DQN paradigm, it is assumed that the instantaneous CSI is estimated at MEC servers using the training sequences and then delivered to the agent.
+The CSI observed at the agent is the delayed version due to the channel estimation operations and feedback delay.
+Only local CSI of intelligent terminals which connect to this MEC server is acquired for each MEC server.